Please note the 2021 Census is the latest census to take place, this page is for historical reference.

 - Qualification and students

 These profiles can be produced for a variety of geographies including county, localities, electoral divisions, super output areas and ad hoc areas.
-To request a profile please contact the Research and Consultation Unit using the contact details on the right.
+To request a profile please contact the Research and Consultation team using the contact details at the bottom of this page.

 Thank you for your feedback.